inurear/githowto-content/pages/en/undoing_local_changes.md

 <h2><em>01</em> Checking out the Master branch </h2>

-<p>Make sure you are on the lastest commit in the master brach before you continue.</p>
+<p>Make sure you are on the latest commit in the master branch before you continue.</p>

 <h4 class="h4-pre">Run:</h4>